 Los Angeles National Origin Discrimination Lawyer

 Take for example Isabela, a hardworking employee named Maria who was born in Mexico and moved to the United States several years ago.
 Despite her dedication and strong work ethic, Isabela’s coworkers often make offensive comments about her accent and background.
 They even question her legal status in the country.
 Isabela is understandably upset and her mental well-being has been affected by their behavior.
 Countless others are facing similar issues as Isabela.
-If you believe you have experienced discrimination or harassment because of your national origin, speak with a national origin discrimination lawyer at Theory Law APC to learn about your rights.

 The Legal Framework: California and Federal Laws

-National origin discrimination is prohibited by both federal and California state laws.
-At the federal level, Title VII of the Civil Rights Act of 1964 prohibits discrimination based on national origin in the workplace.
-Title VII applies to employers with 15 or more employees and covers various aspects of employment, including hiring, promotions, wages, and termination.
 Similarly, the Immigration and Nationality Act (INA) offers protections to workers by prohibiting discrimination based on national origin or citizenship.
 The INA covers employers with four or more employees for discrimination based on citizenship, immigration status, or national origin.
 Depending on the number of employees the employer has, a claim for national origin discrimination can be made through the Equal Employment Opportunity Commission (EEOC) or the Immigrant and Employee Rights Section (IER).

-In California, the Fair Employment and Housing Act (FEHA) offers even broader protections against national origin discrimination.
-Unlike federal laws, the FEHA covers employers with five or more employees.
 Under both Title VII and FEHA, it is unlawful for employers to discriminate against employees or job applicants based on their national origin.
 An employee or job applicant can bring a claim for national origin discrimination against an employer covered by the FEHA by filing a complaint with the California Civil Rights Department (CRD).

 The laws prohibiting discrimination on the basis of national origin also cover perceived national origin, including the individual’s actual or perceived place of birth or geographic origin, national origin group or ethnicity.
 If the employer was mistaken about an employee’s national origin, the employer may still have violated the laws against discrimination.
 Retaliating against an employee who files a complaint about national origin discrimination or harassment is also against the law.

-Identifying National Origin Discrimination and Harassment
+Identifying National Origin Discrimination and Harassment in Los Angeles

 Examples of National Origin Discrimination: Direct and Indirect Discrimination